Pascal Wehrlein: Mücke (2013)

-Wehrlein made his Deutsche Tourenwagen Masters (DTM) debut with the Mercedes-Benz team Mücke Motorsport in 2013, becoming the youngest driver in DTM history at the age of 18.
-In a career spanning three seasons Wehrlein managed to be one of the leading drivers in the field despite his youthful age.
+Wehrlein made his Deutsche Tourenwagen Masters (DTM) debut with the Mercedes-Benz team Mücke Motorsport in 2013, becoming the youngest driver in DTM history at the age of eighteen.
+In a career spanning three seasons, Wehrlein managed to be one of the leading drivers in the field despite his youthful age.

-He qualified eighth for his debut race at the season opener in Hockenheim and led the race for 16 laps after an early safety car period, but dropped back to the midfield after his mandatory pit stop, finishing his first DTM race just outside the points in 11th.
-He scored his first points with two 10th place finishes at the second and third round in Brands Hatch and Spielberg respectively.
+Wehrlein qualified eighth for his debut race at the season opener in Hockenheim and led the race for 16 laps after an early safety car period, but dropped back to the midfield after his mandatory pit stop, finishing his first DTM race just outside the points in 11th.
+He scored his first points with two tenth-place finishes at the second and third round in Brands Hatch and Spielberg respectively.
 Wehrlein qualified a season best fifth at Norisring but had to retire from the race with rear axle problems after making contact with the wall.
-Round seven at Nürburgring saw him achieve his first fastest lap and another 10th place finish in a race heavily affected by a sudden downpour of rain on the formation lap.
+Round seven at Nürburgring saw him achieve his first fastest lap and another tenth-place finish in a race heavily affected by a sudden downpour of rain on the formation lap.
 Wehrlein finished his rookie season 22nd in the championship.

 HWA (2014–2015, 2018)

-In 2014, he switched teams to HWA where he became the youngest driver in the series history to claim pole position and win a race on route to 8th in the championship with 46 points collected.
+In 2014, Wehrlein switched teams to HWA, where he became the youngest driver in the series history to claim pole position and win a race on route to eighth in the championship with 46 points collected.
 Besides his stand out victory at Lausitz, Wehrlein's second best result of the season was a fifth-place finish at Norisring.

 In 2015, DTM returned to running two races per race weekend, resulting in 18 rounds in the 2015 championship.
 Due to the inconsistency of most teams and drivers, Wehrlein won the title easily, having scored in all rounds except for three.
-He achieved 5 podiums, one fastest lap and two wins.
+He achieved five podiums, one fastest lap and two wins.
 He is the first driver to win the championship having not claimed a pole position throughout his championship season while also being the youngest ever DTM champion.

 On 7 February 2018, it was announced that Wehrlein would return to DTM with Mercedes-AMG's HWA Team after Mercedes were unable to find him a seat in Formula One.
-During the 2018 DTM season, Wehrlein achieved one podium and finished the championship in 8th.
+During the 2018 DTM season, Wehrlein achieved one podium and finished the championship in eighth.

 On 14 September 2018, it was announced that after six seasons together, Wehrlein and Mercedes would part ways by the end of the 2018 season.